 A quorum of the Board will consider a draft Advisory Opinion and the evidence upon which it is based in a timely fashion.
-The draft Advisory Opinion will be adopted if approved by a majority of a quorum of the Board at a regular or special meeting of the Board or, if necessary for reasons of timeliness, by a majority of the full membership of the Board as determined by a poll taken by Staff between meetings.
+The draft Advisory Opinion will be adopted if approved by a majority of a quorum of the Board at a regular or special meeting of the Board.
 Upon adoption by the Board, the Advisory Opinion shall be issued bearing the date, case number and signature of the Chair.
 The Advisory Opinion shall include notice of the right to request reconsideration of the Advisory Opinion in accordance with the provisions of these rules.
 A copy of the Advisory Opinion shall be sent to the person who requested the Advisory Opinion, and to the subject of the Advisory Opinion, if different.